dannykennedy/graphsby/_items/post-lint-computer.md

     - hasAuthor: linthutchinson
     - hasTag: beckhutchinson
     - hasAuthor: beckhutchinson
+    - hasTopic: theme~dream-apps-and-online-dreamsharing
     - hasTag: 1.11
     - inIssue: 1.11
 type: post
 urlSlug: "computerized-dream-translation"
 ---

 Traditionally, technology is not linked to the world of visualization, regenerative processes or dreams.
 Technology is thought to be too narrow to contain or support that delicate, yet ever-so-strong inner world.
 It would seem that the binary, on-off logic would render dreams lifeless and bruised.
-Yet the computer provides qualities that surprisingly lend themselves to dream work.
+Yet the [computer provides qualities that surprisingly lend themselves to dream work](../theme~dream-apps-and-online-dreamsharing).
 Two of these qualities are storage and retrieval of the dream report, and text editing.

 In the development of a dream translation program for the Apple Computer, these two qualities have been incorporated.
 The software is designed to translate the dream report into a format that substitutes meaning for symbology.
 This is accomplished through the creation of an expanded, second dream report using the individual's personal symbology.